qiita-spots/qiita/README.rst

 study or sample, leading to challenges in storage, representation, analysis, and integration of the disparate data types.
-Qiita was designed to allow users address these new challenges by keeping track of multiple studies with multiple ‘omics data.
+Qiita was designed to allow users address these new challenges by keeping track of multiple studies with multiple 'omics data.
 Additionally, Qiita is capable of supporting multiple analytical pipelines through a 3rd-party plugin system, allowing the user to have a single entry point for all their analyses.
-Qiita’s main site provides database and compute resources to the global community, alleviating the technical burdens, such as familiarity with the command line or access to compute power, that are typically limiting for researchers studying microbial ecology.
+Qiita's main site provides database and compute resources to the global community, alleviating the technical burdens, such as familiarity with the command line or access to compute power, that are typically limiting for researchers studying microbial ecology.